kodecocodes/sc_dragdrop/For-Instructor/001-ios-11-drag-and-drop-with-table-and-collection-views.markdown

 2. Next, I get a reference to the item provider.
 Remember, that is that brainy object that can convert the data you're dragging into different formats.

 3. Then, I use a helper method on the item provider to load the data in the format I want to accept - NSString in this case.
+NSString is one of the objects that implements the required protocols for conversion - along with NSAttributedString, NSURL, UIColor, UIImage, and MKMapItem.
+You can also make your own objects conform to this protocol, like you'll learn in the next screencast.

 4. I then convert the string from an NSString to a String.